Volunteer opportunity spotlight

 Connecting Point’s Volunteer Hub connects Nevada County residents of all ages to volunteer opportunities in the community.

-To find these and many more opportunities, please call 211 or 1-833-DIAL-211 or visit us at ConnectingPoint.org.
+To find more volunteer opportunities, please call 211 or 1-833-DIAL-211 or visit us at ConnectingPoint.org.

 Start a dialogue, stay on topic and be civil.